Nandhavana Theru: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics by R. V. Udayakumar.
+The soundtrack was composed by Ilaiyaraaja, with lyrics by the director Udayakumar.

 Release and reception

 Nandhavana Theru was released on 11 May 1995.
+It was originally slated to be released in January 1995, during Pongal festival.
 K. Vijiyan of New Straits Times wrote, "Uthayakumar takes the movie nicely to just the interval.
 From then on, the story loses steam and we wonder where it is heading".
-Chrompettai Kavirayar of Kalki wrote there are around 300 films revolving around love triangle, this one too joins the list and concluded there are others to beat around the bush, but questioned Udayakumar needs to do this.
+Chrompettai Kavirayar of Kalki wrote there are around 300 films revolving around love triangle, this one too joins the list and concluded there are others to beat around the bush, but questioned why Udayakumar needs to do this.
 The film did not do well at the box office.